grapa-dev/grapa/maintainers/DEVELOPMENT/COMMENT_HANDLING_GUIDE.md

 # Grapa Comment Handling Guide

+**Status:** Active – Update as new findings or improvements are made.

 ## Supported Comment Style
 - Only block comments (`/* ... */`) are supported in Grapa.
 - Line comments (`// ...`) are NOT supported.